-Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) Comprehensive School-Based Behavioral Health System (\$1,500,000) • School-Based Initiative to Provide Safe Passage/School Safety and Reduce Juvenile Justice (\$1,000,000) ESSER II (CRRSA Act) • SEA: OSSE has or plans to award for the following activities to support the goals described in question C-2, particularly for students disproportionately impacted by COVID-19.
-Safe reopening: We will work to build more confidence in returning to school through training and technical assistance on indoor air quality evaluations and outdoor learning models.
-Student and staff wellbeing: OSSE is investing in further expansion of the District's comprehensive School Based Behavioral Health System in DCPS and public charter schools.
-We are investing in the Department of Behavioral Health's mobile crisis team and will build LEA capacity to respond to individual student crises.
-We will establish a self-service, interactive training platform with ondemand wellness resources available to all early childhood and K-12 educators in the District.
-In addition, we will make investments at the school level to support educator wellness structures and practices, so it can be better prioritized in routine school operations.
-Accelerated learning: Resources that will accelerate learning now and into the
+Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) Recovery Learning (\$606,255) Special Populations and Wrap Around Supports (\$380,522) Other (\$301,612) sanitation/safety supplies.
+GEER I (CARES Act) SEA: Providing Broadband Internet Services to Low-Income Public School and Adult Education Students (\$3,280,000 for services, \$27,678 in contractor support) Expand the District's Comprehensive School-Based Behavioral Health System (\$1,500,000) School-Based Initiative to Provide Safe Passage/School Safety and Reduce Juvenile Justice (\$1,000,000) SEA: N/A LEA: N/A ESSER II (CRRSA Act) LEA: N/A SEA: OSSE has or plans to award for the following activities to support the goals described in question C-2, particularly for students disproportionately impacted by COVID-19. • Safe reopening: We will work to build more confidence in returning to school through al assistance on indoor

 Funding Prior/current SEA and LEA Planned SEA and LEA

 source uses (including funding uses (including

-amounts, if applicable) funding amounts, if
+source amounts, if applicable) funding amounts, if

-applicable)
+anounts, il applicable) applicable)

+air quality avaluatio

+models. ns and outdoor learning

+• Student and staff wellbeing: OSSE is

+investing in further expansion of the

+District's comprehensive School Based

+Behavioral Health System in DCPS and

+- public charter schools.
+We are investing in

+the Department of I

+mobile crisis team a

+to individual student

+crises.
+We will estab

+interactive training

+sources available to all

+, K-12 educators in the

+District.
+In addition, we will make

+investments at the school level to support

+educator wellness structures and practices,

+so it can be better prioritized in routine

+school operations.

+Accelerated learning: Resources that will

+accelerate learning now and into the

+future, will be used for the following:

 -Assist the families of students with

 disabilities in partnering with schools to

 support a successful return to the

-classroom and catch ning up on instruction
+classroom and catching up on instruction

 and services.

--Expand our existing g OSSE dual enrollment
+-Expand our existing OSSE dual enrollment

-programming to pro ovide more
+programming to provide more

-opportunities for 15 5 students to earn
+opportunities for 155 students to earn

 college credit while still enrolled in high

-school/GED seeking -
+school/GED seeking program free of

 financial cost.

 -Complete a citywide review of

 kindergarten readiness using the nationally

 recognized EDI tool to collect critical

 information about the cognitive

 development and social, emotional, and

--

 physical wellbeing of four-year olds in the

 District.

-Gap filling investments: Equivalent allocations to non-Title I LEAs and to
+Gap filling investme •

+allocations to non-T

-community-based organizations serving
+community-based o rganizations serving

-adult learners, including those disproportionately impacted by COVID-19,

-to ensure these education partners have access to critical emergency funding.

-lergency runuing.

-LEA: OSSE released the ESSER II-CRRSA application

-to LEAs on May 7, 2021 and is receiving planned

-budgets from LEAs and reviewing and approving

-applications on a rolling basis; our application and

-training materials, emphasize the use of these funds to support safe reopening (\$154,811,857)

-0550

-GEER II SEA: All funds planned for SEA: N/A

-(CRRSA Act) Childcare Road to LEA: N/A

-Recovery and Targeted

-Relief Grants to make

-additional grants through

-this program to child care

-providers with greatest

-needs (\$2,415,567)

-LEA: N/A
+Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) adult learners, including those disproportionately impacted by COVID to ensure these education partners ha access to critical emergency funding.
+LEA: OSSE released the ESSER II-CRRSA application to LEAs on May 7, 2021 and is receiving planned budgets from LEAs and reviewing and approving applications on a rolling basis; our application and training materials , emphasize the use of these funds to support safe reopening (\$154,811,857) GEER II (CRRSA Act) SEA: All funds planned for Childcare Road to Recovery and Targeted Relief Grants to make additional grants through this program to child care providers with greatest needs (\$2,415,567) SEA: N/A LEA: N/A LEA: N/A